-By default, when Bright Cluster Manager creates a new cloud provider account, the cloud nodes created are EC2-Classic instances or defaultVPC instances inside the EC2-VPC platform.
+By default, when Bright Cluster Manager version 7.2 creates a new cloud provider account, the cloud nodes created are EC2-Classic instances or defaultVPC instances inside the EC2-VPC platform.
 That is, they are not nodes in a custom VPC instance.
-This default behavior is expect to change in a later version of Bright Cluster Manager as Amazon and Bright Cluster Manager both evolve.

-Bright Cluster Manager can be set to create custom VPC instances inside the EC2-VPC platform.
-The EC2-VPC platform is recommended for all new cloudbursting setups.
+Bright Cluster Manager version 7.2 can however set up and create custom VPC instances inside the EC2-VPC platform.
+Indeed, it is recommended that all new cloudbursting setups be the EC2-VPC platform.